Mac (computer): 1997–2011: Steve Jobs era

 Apple knew it had lost its chance to compete in the Windows-dominated enterprise market, so it prioritized design and ease of use to make the Mac more appealing to average consumers, and even teens.
-Apple also instituted a more collaborative product development process for the Mac, the "Apple New Product Process", which implemented concurrent engineering principles.
-From that point, the Mac would no longer be primarily crafted by engineers, with design as an afterthought.
-Instead, Ive and Jobs would first define a new product's "soul", before it was jointly developed by the marketing, engineering and operations teams.
+The "Apple New Product Process" was launched as a more collaborative product development process for the Mac, with concurrent engineering principles.
+From then, product development was no longer driven primarily by engineering and with design as an afterthought.
+Instead, Ive and Jobs first defined a new product's "soul", before it was jointly developed by the marketing, engineering, and operations teams.
 The engineering team was led by the product design group, and Ive's design studio was the dominant voice throughout the development process.

 The next two Mac products in 1999, the Power Mac G3 (nicknamed "Blue and White") and the iBook, introduced industrial designs influenced by the iMac, incorporating colorful translucent plastic and carrying handles.
-The iBook introduced several innovations: it lacked a mechanical latch, instead relying on a strengthened hinge to keep it closed, its ports were located on the sides rather than on the back, and it was the first laptop with built-in Wi-Fi.
-It was best selling laptop in the U.S. during the fourth quarter of 1999.
-The professional-oriented Titanium PowerBook G4 was released in 2001, becoming the lightest and thinnest laptop in its class, and the first laptop with a wide-screen display; it also debuted a magnetic latch that secured the lid elegantly.
+The iBook introduced several innovations: a strengthened hinge instead of a mechanical latch to keep it closed, ports on the sides rather than on the back, and the first laptop with built-in Wi-Fi.
+It became the best selling laptop in the U.S. during the fourth quarter of 1999.
+The professional-oriented Titanium PowerBook G4 was released in 2001, becoming the lightest and thinnest laptop in its class, and the first laptop with a wide-screen display; it also debuted a magnetic latch that secures the lid elegantly.

 The design language of consumer Macs shifted again from colored plastics to white polycarbonate with the introduction of the 2001 Dual USB "Ice" iBook.
-In order to increase the iBook's durability, it did away with doors and handles, and gained a more minimalistic exterior.
-Ive attempted to go beyond the quadrant with Power Mac G4 Cube, an attempt to innovate beyond the computer tower and make a professional desktop that was far smaller than the Power Mac.
-The Cube failed in the market, and was withdrawn from sale after a year; however, Ive considered it beneficial, since it helped Apple gain experience in complex machining and miniaturization.
+To increase the iBook's durability, it eliminated doors and handles, and gained a more minimalistic exterior.
+Ive attempted to go beyond the quadrant with Power Mac G4 Cube, an innovation beyond the computer tower in a professional desktop far smaller than the Power Mac.
+The Cube failed in the market and was withdrawn from sale after one year.
+However, Ive considered it beneficial, because it helped Apple gain experience in complex machining and miniaturization.